jalvaradoo/webpage-jalvarado/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Economics Ph.D.
 Candidate from Northwestern University.
-My research focuses on industrial organization with an emphasis on environmental policy design.
+My research focuses on industrial organization with an emphasis on environmental regulation.
 I will be on the 2023-2024 Job Market.
 {style="text-align: justify;"}